 Special features regarding the equipmentThe department has an institute library and the BWI service centre with a course manager for study advice and examination support.
 There are IT workstations available (CIP pool, ERP BI lab) and the BWI lounge for students only.
 All course and examination management is handled via the C@mpus portal.
 Learning materials are available on the ILIAS platform.
 Video recordings of courses are easy to organise.
 There is access to literature and specialist databases, e-books and electronic journals.

 Special features regarding research activitiesThe department has a strong direction towards research and publications.
 Its strengths lie in the conducting of large-scale surveys, the implementation of field and case studies, and experimental research.
 Research projects are carried out in cooperation with companies and with international research partners.
 Students can participate in research projects, particularly in the context of project studies and theses.
 Members of the department are active in international scientific associations and work on a voluntary basis as reviewers for leading specialist journals.

 Support for foundersThe department has a representative in charge of start-up topics who sits on the advisory committee of the technology transfer initiative, which has been set up by the University of Stuttgart and the State of Baden-Württemberg.
 The representative advises students who intend to start a business on filing an application for EXIST funding.
 Thus, the representative is the interface between TTI GmbH and the Faculty of Economic and Social Sciences.

-Other special featuresThe alumni association of the Economics programmes at the University of Stuttgart (Adkus) promotes contacts among graduates and helps to maintain a connection to the University of Stuttgart.
+Other special featuresThe Graduate Association of Business Studies at the University of Stuttgart eV (Adkus) promotes contacts among the graduates and helps to maintain a connection to the University of Stuttgart.

 (S)-Students' judgements (F)-Facts (P)-Professors' judgements